fluencelabs/fRPC-Substrate/hacking_frpc.md

   * `quorum` - call all providers specified and choose the result that is the same for `>= quorumNumber` providers or return an error.
   * `subnet` - use a pre-deployed subnet, choose worker and provider randomly

 ### Customizing And Extending fRPC

-We identified two major issues with centralized RPC: single point of failure and lack of trustlessness
+We identified two major issues with centralized RPC: availability and verifiability.

-Currenlty ...

-#### Eliminating
+∑

 ===============================================================================================================